-Melita Grant is a Research Principal at the Institute for Sustainable Futures specialising in water, sanitation and hygiene (WASH) in international development, with a focus on gender equality and inclusion.
-Melita has worked for over 15 years’ in government and the not-for-profit sectors and is an experienced practitioner, researcher and advisor.
-With an academic background in Political Science and Environmental Management, Melita has expertise in governance, regulation and policy analysis, and has applied this in Australian and international development contexts.
-She has a technical background in water management policy, water conservation behaviours and technologies, and integrated water management through roles at the NSW Office of Water, the Office of the NSW Minister for Water, and in local government.
-While working for the International Council for Local Environmental Initiatives, Melita led water conservation and catchment management programs focused on building capacity within local governments around Australia.
+Melita Grant is a Research Principal at the Institute for Sustainable Futures specialising in integrated water resources management (IWRM), and water, sanitation and hygiene (WASH) in international development, with a focus on evidence-based policy and practice.
+Melita has worked for over 15 years’ in government, university, and civil society sectors.
+With an academic background in Political Science and Environmental Management, Melita has expertise in water governance, regulation and policy development, and has applied this in Australian, Southeast Asian, and South Asian contexts.
+She has a technical background in rural water management policy; urban water conservation/demand management technologies, behaviours and policy; transboundary water politics; and integrated water resources management through roles at the NSW Office of Water, the Office of the NSW Minister for Water, and local government.

 Extreme inequalities are recognised as being detrimental to

 human rights and economic development (Stiglitz 2012),

 and in response, the 2030 Agenda for Sustainable Development